PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/ISE Lab Programs/Program-5 Node.js+Express+PostgreSQL/ReadMe.md

 ---

 ## 🗃️ Step 1: PostgreSQL Table Creation
+1. Install PostgreSQL and pgAdmin in your machine

-You have to create the following users `table` in your postgres database.
+2. You have to create the following users `table` in your postgres database.
 Use pgAdmin to create a `databse` with name of your choice and inside of this database create the table named `users`.
 Run the following SQL command in your PostgreSQL client which is `pgAdmin`.

 ```sql
 CREATE TABLE users (